vincent-peugnet/wcms/MANUAL.md

 The first thing you have to do before creating a page is to **choose an address** for this page.
 Each page have a unique address that identify it, it is the [**page id**](#page-id).
 You can use the address bar of your web browser to directly access, [edit](#edit) or [delete](#delete) a page.

-You can type anything in your address bar.
+You can type anything in your address bar (after your W installation root).
 If it is an already exisiting page_id, you will access a page.
 Otherwise, you will arrive to an empty space waiting to be filled.

 Once you've typed an address and found nothing, if you are connected, you now have the opportunity to create a page at this address.